sanfinity-Iot/openremote/Home.md

 * [Agent](https://github.com/openremote/openremote/tree/master/agent) - The agent connects sensors and actuators to your IoT network and creates the interface to 3rd party APIs and service protocols.
 OpenRemote has many built-in protocols and it's easy to create new adapters.
 Co-locate your agents with backend services or install agents on gateways, close to devices.

 * *Designer* - In OpenRemote 2.x you can create control panels and end-user applications with a visual designer tool.
-In OpenRemote 3.x, we provide web components for any HTML design tool, you don't need much more than a simple text editor to build custom automation panels, see [Example Home](https://github.com/openremote/Documentation/wiki/Example-Home).
+In OpenRemote 3.x, we provide web components for any HTML design tool, you don't need much more than a simple text editor to build custom automation panels.
+See [Example Home 2.x](https://github.com/openremote/Documentation/wiki/Example-Home) and the port to web components in [customerA example tenant in v3](https://github.com/openremote/openremote/tree/master/deployment/manager/resources_console/customerA).

 ## Quickstart